 f3) Under what circumstances should third parties be permitted to contact the registrant, and how should contact be facilitated in those circumstances?

-EPDP Team considerations and deliberations in addressing the charter questions
+EPDP Team considerations and deliberations in addressing the charter questions included:

-The EPDP Team considered both the input provided by each group in response to the triage surveys as well as the input provided by each group in response to the request for early input in relation to these questions.
+The EPDP Team considered the input provided by each group in response to the triage surveys and the responses to the request for early input.

-In the context of the purpose concerning lawful access for legitimate third-party interests (see Annex [include reference]), the EPDP Team considered both which data elements are to be published in a freely accessible directory and which data elements are to be redacted.
-As a starting point, the EPDP Team considered the existing data-redaction list in the Temporary Specification (see Appendix A) and specifically questioned redaction requirements for:
+The EPDP Team discussed which data elements are to be published in a freely accessible directory and which data elements are to be redacted.
+As a starting point, the EPDP Team considered the existing data-redaction list in the Temporary Specification (see Appendix A).
+There was some disagreement as to whether the following elements should be redacted (as they contain personally identifiable information) or published:

 Organization,